frgmt0/blnk/README.md

 ### MCP Integration

-blnk supports integration with MCP (Machine Cognition Protocol) servers.
+blnk supports integration with MCP (Model Context Protocol) servers.
 While native MCP-reasoner support is planned for future releases, you can already configure and use MCP servers:

 1. Create a JSON config file in `~/.blnk/config/mcp/` (e.g., `default.json`)
 2. Configure the server details: